French pollsters agree to forego early exit polls

 "I want to contradict the idea that the law is obsolete just because it was adopted in a prehistoric period, before Facebook, Twitter or even the Internet," Polling Commission President Marie-Eve Aubin told reporters.

-All voters had the right to the same information and early result projections might unduly influence late voters, she said.
+All voters have the right to the same information and early result projections might unduly influence late voters, she said.

 President Nicolas Sarkozy called the rules outdated and told RTL radio he would "not be shocked" if citizens consulted foreign websites about voting projections.